VincentSchmid/dayzLootEditor/README.md

 Requires pyodbc
 main file to run is frontent.py
 works best with python 3.9
+mysql odbc 5.3 required
+aswell as a mysql database somewhere

 ## Install
 first off you need MYSQL x64 Server and ODBC Driver 8.0 x64